-Purchases of lunches and milk may be completed in Student Data Management.
+Purchases of lunches and milk may be completed in the F.A.C.Ts./RenWeb Student Information System.

 Free or reduced meals are available to children if the family income qualifies under government guidelines.
 Information and forms for applying for free and reduced meal status are sent home at the beginning of the school year and are available in the school office.